minimusic/DataSubscription/README.md

 ### Subscribe to the Publisher

-You should only subscribe when you are ready to handle the response as you will get an immediate publication of the current data state when you subscribe.
+You should only subscribe when you are ready to handle the response as you will get an immediate publication of the current data state when you subscribe (e.g. don't subscribe before your `UITableView` has been created).
 In this example, dependancy injection is handle by a global `container` object:
 ```swift
 container.manager.subscribe(self)
 ```

-If you are not using the `ManagerProtocol`, you will need to subscribe directly wrapping `self` with `AnySubscriber`:
+If you are not using the `ManagerProtocol`, you will need to subscribe directly wrapping the subscriber with `AnySubscriber`:
 ```swift
 publisher.subscribe(AnySubscriber(self))
 ```

 ### Consume publication

 Conform to `SubscriberProtocol` and then test for the data types you want to handle.
 Switch on the publisher's state to handle all cases.
+It is very bad form to hide any states with a `default` case, except in very rare situations (like a global error handler that subscribes to all publishers, but only handles error states).

 ```swift
 extension PublisherViewController: SubscriberProtocol {